NibiruChain/py-sdk/docs/source/spot.rst

         )
     )

-You can then query the pools with the dex queries:
+You can then query the pools with the spot queries:

 .. code:: python

-    trader.query.dex.pools()
+    trader.query.spot.pools()

 Joining Pool